s-clerc/slyblime/messages/install.md

 Hi thanks for installing slyblime.

-To get started, you'll need to **upgrade SublimeREPL to use Python 3.8**.
+To get started, you'll need to **install upgrade SublimeREPL to use Python 3.8**.
-To do that, type `Sly: Upgrade SublimeREPL to work with Sly` into the command palette and follow the instructions.
+To do that, first install SublimeREPL (via Package Control) and then type `Sly: Upgrade SublimeREPL to work with Sly` into the command palette and follow the instructions.

 Then, to connect to a Slynk server just use the `Sly: Connect to Slynk` command and start lisping.